Hydra-Developers/hydra-chat/README.md

 Gab Chat

 This repository will eventually be a clone of the source code for [chat.gab.com](https://chat.gab.com).
-That source code is not yet released, so it's only a stub for now.
+That source code is not yet released, so it's now only a stub.

 For now, it's a place to collect issues for the Gab developer team.